-Lately, many social media platforms, Google, and YouTube are swarming with claims and testimonials that RainMoney.co is the best way to make money online and stuff like that…
+During the last couple of months, most social media platforms, Google, and YouTube are swarming with claims that RainMoney.co is the #1 influencer network and the best way to make money online.

-Free to join.
-Additional charges to qualify for a cashout.
-Provides no value whatsoever.
+- Additional charges apply to qualify for a cashout

 What is RainMoney.co About?

 RainMoney.co is an MMO (Make Money Online) platform which will supposedly make you rich by completing a variety of very simple tasks which require you to have no previous experience whatsoever such as

 - getting people to sign up to RainMoney.co through a unique referral link the platform provides you

 - publishing posts promoting RainMoney.co on your social media

 - etc, etc

 More specifically, RainMoney.co claims that will pay you